Chip Goodyear: Career

 however, on July 21, 2009, the Temasek Board and Goodyear announced that they had mutually agreed that he would not be taking over as CEO, citing differences in opinions on strategy.
 Instead, Ho Ching continued in the position, while Goodyear stepped down on August 15, 2009.

 As of September 2015, Goodyear is again the president of "Goodyear Capital Corporation" and "Goodyear Investment Company".

 Personal life

-On July 11, 1992, 34-year-old Goodyear married 28-year-old Elizabeth Morris Dabezies, the daughter of Dr. and Mrs. Oliver H. Dabezies Jr. of New Orleans.
-Dr. Dabezies was an ophthalmologist in New Orleans and a clinical professor of ophthalmology at Tulane University.
-The Rev. Thomas Condon performed the Roman Catholic ceremony at the chapel of the Academy of the Sacred Heart in New Orleans, Louisiana.
+On July 11, 1992, 34-year-old Goodyear married 28-year-old Elizabeth Dabezies at the chapel of the Academy of the Sacred Heart in New Orleans, Louisiana.
 Elizabeth Dabezies graduated from the University of Alabama and worked as a leasing manager with the Edward J. DeBartolo Corporation, a real-estate firm in New Orleans.